 Following a successful gateway review, a representative from the EPAO will contact the apprentice and employer to arrange a planning meeting which can be carried out remotely or face-to-face.
 The assessment planning meeting normally will be undertaken by the assigned independent assessor, however some EPAOs may utilise someone from their support team to book the dates, which are then passed onto the independent assessor.
-The training provider is not present at the planning meeting.
+The training provider is not present at the planning meeting in line with the current process; this may change as a result of the assessment principles where a plan permits the provider to undertake elements of the formal assessment.